 Submitted by J. Morgan

 We're big proponents of the candy board (those of us who use sugar) when winterizing a hive.
 A candy board is a wooden "rim" box about 1 or 2 inches deep designed to sit on top of a Langstroth hive body.
 View our video on how to make a candy board here.
 But briefly, the process of a candy board is to mix sugar with water, a little vinegar (as a mold inhibitor) and maybe even some honey bee healthy if you have some (or use the homemade essential oil recipe here) and then layer it in to the wooden candy board frame.
 Some people heat it and make it more in to a fondant, but we just wet it a little so that when it dries, it sticks together.
-We also add a pollen patty to the board before adding the sugar for the queen to use around Feb. when she starts laying again.
+The candy board frame also creates a space above the bees to add a pollen patty (around Feb. here in SE Indiana) when she starts laying again.

 The "Mountain Camp" method of feeding got its name from a user using the name "Mountain Camp" on www.beesource.com (a large beekeeping discussion board).
 Like camping, you tend to simplify things as much as you can.
 The mountain camp method entails just pouring sugar directly on to some newspaper that sits on your top frames.
 It is simply a name for dry sugar feeding where we may otherwise add water or more effort to achieve the same effect.